 Applying as an Aboriginal Student

 UBC's Okanagan campus is committed to ensuring Aboriginal students receive the benefits of a great graduate education.
-Although, UBC's Okanagan campus does not have a specific Aboriginal graduate admissions policy, we do have many graduate programs through our Interdisciplinary Studies program.
+UBC's Okanagan campus does not have a specific Aboriginal graduate admissions policy, we do offer many graduate programs through our Interdisciplinary Graduate Studies program.

 The Application Process:

 Determine which program you would like to apply to and visit their website to learn more.

 Collect the required transcripts and reference letters and any other required supporting documents.

 Investigate faculty members in the graduate program.
 Before applying, make contact with a faculty member in the department under whose mentorship you would like to study.
 This person may be able to support you in the application process.

 Apply online and arrange to have your transcripts and letters sent to the College of Graduate Studies.